 Morki Poos do not shed much, which makes them the best option for those who have allergies.
 However, they require constant brushing because their hair can quickly become unruly.
-I would also suggest that you bring them to a professional groomer every two to four weeks.
+Full grooming, which includes trimming, is also recommended every 2 to 4 weeks.

 Are Morkie Poos aggressive?

-You can also bring them with you if you aren’t going to a formal event because they can easily fit inside your bag.
+You can also bring them with you if you are going somewhere that allows pets because they can easily fit inside your bag.

 Are Morkie Poos hard to potty train?

-You can practically bring them anywhere because they are small, and I bet they would love that because they are clingy and very affectionate.
+You can practically bring them anywhere because they are small, and they would love that because they are clingy and very affectionate.

 Another good thing about owning them is that they are hypoallergenic.
 You don’t need to worry if you or your family members have allergies because your pup won’t trigger an attack.
 Just ensure that you groom them properly and occasionally bring them to the vet to check their overall health.